 - Slice the leaves off the stems of the kale.
 Chop the stems.
 Then chop the leaves into larger pieces.
 Set aside.

 - If your pressure cooker has a sauté feature, sauté the onions and the garlic in 2 tbsp of the EVOO for about 5 minutes.
 Alternatively, sauté them in a non-stick frying pan, or wok over medium heat.

 - Next, transfer the garlic and onions to the pressure cooker.
 Add your vegetable stock and water.
 Then add your beans, Italian seasoning, and turkey thigh.

 - Cook at high pressure for 14 minutes, then allow the pressure to come down naturally.
 Remove the turkey, and stir in the kale leaves, mustard, sage, and salt and pepper to taste.

 - Finally, shred the turkey and return it to the pot.
 Stir until well blended, and ladle into serving bowls.
 Drizzle each serving with a tablespoon of olive oil.
 For an added blast of flavor, sub truffle oil.

 - You CAN make a vegetarian version of this dish by replacing the turkey with a package of thawed Quorn Grounds.
 Or, to go vegan, try using a block of grain-free tempeh, crumbled.

-You won’t believe how hearty this meal is.
-And again, if you’ve got room in your freezer, you could eat from this batch for weeks.
+You won’t believe how hearty this meal is!
+And again, if you’ve got the room in your freezer, you could eat from this batch for weeks.